dominiksalvet/gim/README.md

 > Install, uninstall or update Git projects in an easy and unified way with a single command.

-Nearly every single hosted Git project needs to take different steps to being successfully installed, uninstalled or updated.
+Nearly every hosted Git project needs to take different steps to being successfully installed, uninstalled or updated.
 That makes sense as requirements per project differ.
-However, very often an end user must to deal with those differences.
+However, very often an end user must deal with those differences during reading an exhaustive README file to get out from it how to install the project.
 And that does not make sense.

 Therefore, the goal of this project is to make managing of Git projects easier for end users.
-Developing of those projects is not affected as long as it is in compliant with this project rules.
-The rules are as non-restrictive as possible.
+Development of those projects must be gim compliant as stated in the [RULES.md](RULES.md) file.
+The rules are as non-restrictive as possible to affect the development as little as possible.

 ## Install